radicallyopensecurity/Nonprofit-Ventures/course-materials/introduction/who-is-this-for.md

   * Foundations and NGOs can learn how business might be more flexible and scalable than their current legal forms

 * Right-brain folk (creatives, activists)
-  * Activists and civil society folks can harness the power of business to create sustainable vehicles for positive change
+  * Activists and civil society folks can harness business to create sustainable vehicles for positive change
   * Creative artists (art, music, performance, etc..) can leverage entrepreneurship to make their art financially sustainable

 * I believe that we need a combined left brain-right brain approach for entrepreneurship